 Saving leftover pot pie is a great way to enjoy another delicious meal later on.
 Allow to cool down to room temperature before storing it.
 This helps prevent condensation from forming inside the container, which can make the pastry crust soggy.
 Transfer to an airtight container.
 Store in the refrigerator and reheat within 3-4 days.
 Or wrap with aluminum foil and store inside a freezer bag for 2-3 months.

-• If you’re in a hurry, you can reheat individual portions in the microwave.
+If you’re in a hurry, you can reheat individual portions of beef pot pie in the microwave.
 Place a piece of pot pie on a microwave-safe plate, cover it with a microwave-safe lid or microwave-safe paper towel, and heat on medium power in 30-second increments until heated through.

 Beef Pot Pie Recipe

-Cast iron or double crust leftover steak pot pie is a high protein dinner.
-Use fresh or is the best leftover steak recipe with vegetables together.
+Our easy double crust beef pot pie is a high protein dinner.
+Use fresh or leftover beef with vegetables together.

 Prep: 15 minutes